-Response: As shown on submitted plans the sidewalk along Bornstedt Road is proposed to be six-feet wide.
-This standard is met.
+Response: As shown on submitted plans the sidewalk proposed along Ten Eyck Road is six-feet wide.
+The applicant is proposing 1.5 feet of this sidewalk be located in a pedestrian access easement.

 - 3. Sidewalk improvements shall be made according to city standards, unless the city determines that the public benefit in the particular case does not warrant imposing a severe adverse impact to a natural or other significant feature such as requiring removal of a mature tree, requiring undue grading, or requiring modification to an existing building.
 Any exceptions to the standards shall generally be in the following order. - a) Narrow landscape strips - b) Narrow sidewalk or portion of sidewalk to no less than 4 feet in width - c) Eliminate landscape strips - d) Narrow on-street improvements by eliminating on-street parking - e) Eliminate sidewalks